 Gentle Student Center includes a snack bar, cafeteria, student store, bookstore, meeting rooms, and a formal dining room.
 It also houses administrative offices, student services, student activities, student health, and athletic offices.

-Kruse-Main houses the Osgood Library, development office, Hamilton Auditorium, the music and art departments, and the Academic Center for Excellence/ACE.
+Kruse Main Hall houses the Osgood Library, development office, Hamilton Auditorium, the music and art departments, and The Hub (academic support, counseling, career services, and more).
 It also contains the offices of the Ellsworth Foundation.

 Physical Education Complex includes courts for basketball, tennis, volleyball, and racquetball plus areas for weight training and wrestling.
 It also includes locker rooms, a training room, custodial offices, and an equipment room.
 An indoor swimming pool, whirlpool, sauna, and locker rooms were built as a result of an Ellsworth Board of Trustees fund drive.
 Outdoor recreational facilities include tennis courts, sand volleyball courts, and basketball courts.